xromad/projectEulerGo/README.md

 ## Projects
 * common - a set of common utilities so I don't have to keep recreating them
+ * commonIntUtils - integer based utilities
+ * commonStringUtils - string based utilities
+ * num2words - convert numbers to words
+ * primesiev - an implementation of the Siev of Eratosthenes
 * eqGen - just playing around
 * palenPrime - playing with palendrome primes and emirp primes
 1. fizzbuzz